vvhj/NRUPU/README.md

 ```
 deviation.py : deviation for beltline，
 test.py : test accuarcy and speed.
+Code for training will be released in future.

 # Trained models
-We provide trained Res-18 models on Tusimple.
+We provide trained models on Tusimple at r=0.6.
+Other model will be released in future.

 |  Dataset  | Metric This repo | Avg FPS on GTX 2080Ti |    Avg FPS on NJNX    |    Model    |
 |:--------: |:----------------:|:---------------------:|:---------------------:|:-----------:|